 Furniture is expected to be used as intended, which means all four legs of a bed must be stationed on the floor (i.e. single bed or normally stacked bunks).
 Also, bunks are not permitted to be placed on top of desks or dressers.
 All violations will be subject to the student conduct process, please ask a member of the Residential Life Staff if you need assistance.

 Students may bring personal furniture into their rooms.
 The furniture must be kept in good condition and follow all safety and fire protocols (blocking exits or entrances).
 Soft-sided furniture should be purchased new and student must provide supporting documentation as requested by the Office of Residential Life and Education.
 Doane University reserves the right to require students to remove any personal furniture that fails to meet safety and fire protocols.
-Failure to comply will result in adjudication throught the student conduct process.
+Failure to comply will result in adjudication through the student conduct process.

 Garbage and Trash Policy

 For the safety of all members of the Doane University community, and because of restrictions from the Crete area refuse service, the following items are restricted from disposal in any University-owned receptacles:

 Moreover, glass items are restricted from Doane-owned residence hall trash receptacles, but instead, must be placed into sealed bags and disposed of into the large outside dumpsters.
 Glass found in Doane-owned personal room trash cans may result in termination of glass privileges for that room and potential disciplinary actions.
 Improperly disposed glass where no one accepts responsibility may result in termination of glass privileges for the floor or the entire hall followed by disciplinary action or removal fees for subsequent violations.
 Students may not collect glass waste (i.e. recycling) in their personal rooms for sanitary, health and safety reasons.
 Students must remove collected glass trash within a 24 hour period or at the request of staff.